stirlo/littlebunker.com/_posts/feeds/environmental-news/2025-05-22-the-weird-way-that-penguin-poop-might-be.md

 The researchers further demonstrated that the ammonia kicks off an atmospheric chain reaction.
-Out at sea, tiny plant-like organisms known as phytoplankton release the gas dimethyl sulfide, which transforms into sulphuric acid in the atmosphere.
-Because ammonia is a base, it reacts readily with this acid.&nbsp;
+Out at sea, tiny plantlike organisms known as phytoplankton release the gas dimethyl sulfide, which transforms into sulphuric acid in the atmosphere.
+Because ammonia is a base, it reacts readily with this acid.